You have your Dexa scan results You have T score numbers and Z score numbers.

 Ask for a copy of your test results.
-If You have not done so already, do call your health care provider and ask for a copy, a print out of your dexa scan results and any accompanying images.
+If You have not done so already, call your health care provider and ask for a copy, a print out of your dexascan results AND any accompanying images.

-It really helps to see the test results, especially if they show the image with the light spots that show a lack ofbone density.
+It really helps to see the images since the light spots will show you where you have a lack of bone density.
+Very motivating!

-Second, the column marked T score shows how your bone mineral density compares with women in their thirties, the peak bone density years.
+2. The column marked T score shows how your bone mineral density compares with women in their thirties, the peak bone density years. when it is highly unlikely that you would suffer a fracture.
 Scores of +1.0 are good.
 Numbers between +1 and - 1 show normal bone mineral density.

 Scores between -1 and -2.5 indicate Osteopenia (thin bones).

 Now, you may be thinking, "Well I am OK when compared with people my own age.
-Why should I care how I compare with some 30 year old people? "
+Why should I care how I compare with some 30 year old? "

 Since that day, I have paid little attention to my Z scores.
 My aim has been to increase my BMD score and my T- score!
 And I am happy to say that I have done that.
 My last dexa scan showed NORMAL bone density!

-If you would like to understand more about your dexa scan and how technicians read it, The University of Washington offers material for for technicians.
-You can view their tutorial about Dexa Scans [Opens in new window.]
+If you would like to understand even more about your dexa scan and how technicians read it, The University of Washington offers material for for technicians.
+You can view their tutorial about Dexa Scans .